tensorflow/docs/site/en/guide/performance/overview.md

 Beyond using the latest instruction sets, Intel® has added support for the Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) to TensorFlow.
-While the name is not completely accurate, these optimizations are often simply referred to as 'MKL' or 'TensorFlow with MKL'.
+While the name is not completely accurate, these optimizations are often simply referred to as *MKL* or *TensorFlow with MKL*.
-[TensorFlow with Intel® MKL-DNN](#tensorflow-with-intel-mkl-dnn) contains details on the MKL optimizations.
+[TensorFlow with Intel® MKL-DNN](#tensorflow-with-intel-mkl-dnn) contains details about the MKL optimizations.

 The two configurations listed below are used to optimize CPU performance by adjusting the thread pools.